Sunak backs rival over Johnson while Truss stays loyal to outgoing boss

 Chancellor Nadhim Zahawi, in an interview on Wednesday, insisted “nothing is off the table” when it comes to action on soaring energy bills, while also adding that a freeze in the price cap would not deliver “targeted help” for those who need it most.

-Labour has called on both Tory leadership candidates to expand the windfall tax on oil and gas companies if they become prime minister, as the energy price cap is set to rise again.
+Labour has called on both Tory leadership candidates to expand the windfall tax on oil and gas companies if they become prime minister, as the cap is set to rise again.

-Shadow climate change secretary Ed Miliband said it was “intolerable” that Mr Sunak and Ms Truss had not offered “serious proposals” to address the crisis.

 Register for free to continue reading